 Best Supporting Actress

 Film Division - (Middle School, High School, College)

 Most Original Design

-Film and/or movie posters must be submitted via FilmFreeway.com, by the specified deadline.
+Film, movie posters and/or Best Actress/Best Actor submissions must be submitted via FilmFreeway.com, by the specified deadline.

 Submissions will be screened by a qualified panel of judges.
 If your entry is chosen for screening or an award, we will contact you by email only and request (2) FLASH DRIVE copies of the video for viewing during the festival screening.

 More than one film or movie poster may be submitted in the appropriate category, however, each film or movie poster must be entered with a separate submission form and entry fee.

 American Youth Film Festival Best Actress/Best Actor Award Rules: